Wildcats muscle up 21-14 win at Lebanon

 “We were sometimes in position to make tackles.
 Hats off to their running backs and quarterback.
 We didn’t get them on the ground when we needed to get them on the ground.
 It’s a hard pill to swallow, but the truth of the matter is we had them third-and-long, and they get out of it, quarterback scrambles and makes a first down.
 Have them third-and-medium and miss two tackles and he makes a good cut.
 It is what it is.
 It comes down to blocking and tackling and we didn’t do that well enough tonight.”

 At first glance, it appears Wilson Central may have clinched the No. 4 spot in the playoffs out of Region 4-6A with a 2-2 mark (5-4 overall), while Lebanon fell to 1-3, 5-4.
-The Wildcats host winless Station Camp next Friday while Lebanon hosts Rossview, which faced region tri-leader Hendersonville last night after already having beaten the third No. 1 team, Mt.
+The Wildcats host winless Station Camp this coming Friday while Lebanon hosts Rossview, which lost to region tri-leader Hendersonville on Friday after already having beaten the third No. 1 team, Mt.
 Juliet.

 But neither coach was ready to declare playoffs or elimination following Thursday’s contest.